Click on the links below to find out more

 Hip Arthroscopy in Melbourne

-During hip arthroscopy, a small camera, called an arthroscope is inserted into your hip joint via keyhole incisions.
-The camera displays pictures on a video monitor, and these images guide miniature surgical instruments.
+During hip arthroscopy, a series of small cuts referred to as keyhole incisions are made and a small camera, called an arthroscope is inserted into your hip joint.
+The images from this camera are broadcast to a video monitor, which Dr Slattery uses to guide miniature surgical instruments.

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions, rather than a larger incision needed for open surgery.
 This results in less pain, less joint stiffness, and shortens the time it takes to recover.

 Mr Slattery may recommend hip arthroscopy if you have a painful condition that does not respond to nonsurgical treatment.
 Nonsurgical treatment includes rest, physical therapy, and medications or injections that can reduce inflammation.

 The length of the procedure will depend on what is found and the amount of work to be done.
 At the end of surgery, the arthroscopy incisions are stitched closed.
 An absorbent dressing is applied to the hip.

 Left: An arthroscopy is performed through keyhole incisions.
 Right: A photo taken with an arthroscope showing damage to the labrum and cartilage inside of the hip joint.

 Hip arthroscopy can relieve painful symptoms from the labrum, cartilage, or other tissues surrounding the joint, it can also be utilised to investigate and treat pain coming from hip replacements.
 Minimising the size of the incision means that recovery from hip arthroscopy may be faster than techniques requiring large incisions through skin and tissue.